 One significant piece of the control of monitoring and measuring equipment for medical devices is what must be done if measuring equipment is found to be out of calibration at any point.

-If a piece of measuring equipment is being calibrated it must first be checked to see if it meets the calibration requirements.
+If a piece of measuring equipment is being calibrated it must first be checked to see if it meets its specified requirements.
 The result needs to be recorded and included in the calibration record.
 If an organization is working with outside contractors it must ensure that the “as-received” condition is recorded on the calibration certs.

-If a piece of measuring equipment fails calibration the organization must perform a risk analysis for the equipment.
+If a piece of measuring equipment fails calibration or does not meet its requirements the organization must perform a risk analysis for the equipment.
 The risk analysis can include several steps depending on the product and organization:

 - Determine what products were inspected with the measuring equipment.
-All in-process and final inspections should record what measuring equipment was used during the inspection.
+All inspections should record what measuring equipment was used during the inspection.
 That way, there is a traceable line from the measuring equipment to the inspections.

 - Review the results of the inspections to see if there were any inappropriate non-conformances demonstrated or unusual inspection results.
 The inspections may also have been completed with different pieces of equipment (such as multiple inspectors using different calipers).
 In this situation, if the inspection results are consistent within a lot, the organization can support that there was little risk as a result of the out-of-tolerance equipment.